The Upper Peninsula

 Two major highways crisscross the peninsula, Highway M-28 to the north and US-2 to the south.
 The two highways provide the main east/west links across the peninsula.
 They are roads that take you through small towns, along beautiful lakes shores and on stretches of road that will have you wondering if anyone lives here.
 While the two roads offer up some decent views of Lake Superior and Michigan, it isn’t until you begin riding Upper Michigan’s Side Roads that you begin to enjoy the best motorcycling the peninsula has to offer.

-Upper Michigan will never be known for its fabulous motorcycling roads, although you’ll find some nice riding on my Roads & Rides page.
-Still, I haven’t met a biker yet who wasn’t glad he or she made the ride.
+Upper Michigan will never be known for its fabulous motorcycling roads, although you’ll find some nice riding on our Roads & Rides page.
+Still, we haven’t met a biker yet who wasn’t glad he or she made the ride.
 Upper Michigan’s roads will take you to remote towns, through fantastic scenery and more often than not bring you to a warm white sand beach.

-Oh, did I mention the food.
+Oh, did we mention the food.
 Every U.P. town has at least one restaurant and saloon that serves up a good bar burger.
 Ever had a pasty?
 The pasty was brought to the U.P. by Cornish miners.
-Their wives would heat them up in the morning and the miners would strap them to their bellies before going down in the cold mines.
-I guess the shared heat kept the miner warm and the pasty somewhat edible by lunch time.
-I’ve thought a couple of times about strapping one to the side of the V-Twin to see if it would stay warm on a cool October ride.
-Now if a pasty isn’t your thing, then I personally recommend you try Lake Superior Whitefish.
+Their wives would heat them up in the morning and the miners would strap them to their bellies before going down in the cold mines, the shared heat kept the miner warm and the pasty somewhat edible by lunch time.
+The thought of strapping one to the side of the V-Twin to see if it would stay warm on a cool October ride has crossed our mind a time or two.
+Now if a pasty isn’t your thing, then we recommend you try Lake Superior Whitefish.
 Any fish coming out of the icy cold waters of Lake Superior is simply the best.

 In case you haven’t guessed it, Michigan’s Upper Peninsula can be a pretty wild and pretty rustic in places.
 Keep that in mind when you take that curve on Upper Michigan’s back roads.
 You could find a deer, bear or even a snapping turtle in the middle of the road when you come out of your turn.
 Even more dangerous might be those friendly Yooper taverns up the road serving happy hour.
 There might not be a lot of traffic in the U.P., but you still need to stay alert and ride smart.